BIGJRA/BIGJRA.github.io/rejuv.md

 Ball.* Enter the second house from the east and go up to the 24th floor to grab a *Moon Ball* and hidden *Ether.* Then, go up to the 45th floor for a quick scene that activates a quest.
-Exit, and enter the building to the left of the Pokémon Center.
+Exit, and enter the building to the left of the Pokemon Center.
 Head to the 8th floor to grab a *Hyper Potion*!
 Then, go to 16th to grab a *Sun Stone.* Talk to Igglybuff during the day for a *Carbos.*